To The Victoria Falls

 With independence the National Museums Board was created in 1966 and the Rhodes-Livingstone Museum renamed the Livingstone Museum.

-In 1965 an experiment was held with floodlighting of the Falls from the northern bank, initially for a month only, but extended to two.
+In 1965 a controversial experiment was held with floodlighting of the Falls from the northern bank.

-The experiment was, however, suspended after this, and the Falls returned to their natural nocturnal aspect.
+The experiment was, however, suspended soon after and the Falls returned to their natural nocturnal aspect.
 Woods, writing five years earlier in 1960, summarised the unspoilt magic of the Falls:

 “The great appeal of the Victoria Falls is its unspoilt beauty and natural surroundings.
 There are no peanut vendors, no grim rows of iron railings, no artificial floodlighting and no toll gates.”
 (Woods, 1960)